-Our Vietnam photography tour destination today is a village located 2 hour-driving from Hanoi, where the locals have long involved in making incense sticks.
-From there, the sticks travel to all over Vietnam, and find themselves burning on family alters, or in temples and shrines.
-Photographs of these sticks have been published on some famed channels, including CNN, or gain awards from Smithsonian photo contests.
+Our Vietnam photography tour destination today is a village located 1.5 hour driving from Hanoi.
+This is where the locals have long involved in making incense sticks.
+Then, the sticks travel to all over Vietnam to find themselves burning on family alters or in temples.
+Photographs of these sticks have been published on some famed channels, including CNN.
+And some others gained awards from Smithsonian photo contests.

-From early morning everyday, the incense sticks are shredded from bamboos.
-Then the dyeing process takes place, when a layer of red color is applied onto almost a half of the stick.
-The sticks are then dried out in the sun, in bundles.
-These bundles are arranged to look like small umbrellas in order to get as much light as possible.
-The sticks create a layer of deep red color on the photos.
-And any subject at the font, such as a worker, would stand out really well and eye-catching.
+In an usual morning in Quang Phu Cau village, the locals shred sticks out of bamboo shoots.
+Then, a dyeing process takes place and a layer of red color is applied onto a half of the stick.
+The sticks are then dried out in the sun in bundles.
+These bundles have umbrella shape in order to get as much light as possible.
+These sticks make a layer of deep red color on your photos.

 7:30 – 9:30 am: We will photograph the locals drying incense sticks.
 These sticks, after being shaped and dyed, will be brought to open fields for drying.
 The red colors of the sticks make the whole scene really eye-catching.
 We will study the subjects and look for the lights, the angles to best compose our photos.

 At some 10:00 am, we will leave the village for our return to Hanoi.

 Please be noted that this tour can be done in the afternoon, as the scenes remain similar comparing to the morning.
 The timings for the afternoon is as per following: